 - Prosecuting and defending multiple claims for breach of employment agreements and trade secret violations in a variety of industries

-- Advising numerous employers on reductions in force, relocations, and expansions
+- Advising numerous employers and universities on legal, practical, and regulatory compliance

 Greg received his J.D. from Georgetown University Law Center where he was student notes editor of the Georgetown Immigration Law Journal.
 He received his B.A. from Kenyon College.